QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

 We will run a series of experiments and analyze the transition path for the equilibrium in each scenario:

-1. A foreseen once-and-for-all increase in $g$ from 0.2 to 0.4 occurring in period 10.
+1. A foreseen once-and-for-all increase in $g$ from 0.2 to 0.4 occurring in period 10,
-2. A foreseen once-and-for-all increase in $\tau_c$ from 0.0 to 0.2 occurring in period 10.
+2. A foreseen once-and-for-all increase in $\tau_c$ from 0.0 to 0.2 occurring in period 10,
-3. A foreseen once-and-for-all increase in $\tau_k$ from 0.0 to 0.2 occurring in period 10.
+3. A foreseen once-and-for-all increase in $\tau_k$ from 0.0 to 0.2 occurring in period 10, and
 4. A foreseen one-time increase in $g$ from 0.2 to 0.4 in period 10, after which $g$ reverts to 0.2 permanently.

 +++